Homes

 PHASE 2 ACCOMPLISHMENTS

-During the second phase of our 3 by 30 Sustainability Ambitions, from 2023 to 2025, we are intentionally making fewer, but more strategic, investments of our time and resources.
+During the second phase of our 3 by 30 Sustainability Ambitions, we are intentionally making fewer, but more strategic, investments of our time and resources.
 While much of our work is ongoing, we have already achieved several important milestones.

-• We joined the Executive Council for Housing Affordability, part of the J. Ronald Terwilliger Center for Housing Policy.
-Through our participation on the council, we are engaging stakeholders in important conversations about the role of wood products in affordable housing.
+- We joined the Executive Council for Housing Affordability, part of the J. Ronald Terwilliger Center for Housing Policy.
+By participating on the council, we are engaging stakeholders in important conversations about the role of wood products in affordable housing.

-• In 2024, we partnered with Habitat for Humanity to launch the first Weyerhaeuser Innovation Challenge.
-Participating Habitat affiliates developed and implemented ideas for using wood products to increase equitable access to affordable homes, while also demonstrating sustainability and resiliency.
+- In 2024, we partnered with Habitat for Humanity to launch the Weyerhaeuser Innovation Challenge.
+Participating Habitat affiliates developed and ideas to use wood products to increase fair access to affordable homes, demonstrating sustainability and resilience.
+Winning ideas focused on workforce development, disaster resilience and construction-waste reduction, with most having the potential to be scaled across Habitat’s 1,100 affiliate locations.

-• We expanded our partnerships with the University of Arkansas’ Fay Jones School of Architecture and Clemson University’s Wood Utilization + Design Institute, engaging students and academic and professional communities on both campuses about building sustainably with wood through research, projects and seminars.
+- We expanded our partnerships with the University of Arkansas’ Fay Jones School of Architecture and Clemson University’s Wood Utilization + Design Institute, engaging students and academic and professional communities on both campuses about building sustainably with wood through applied research, projects and seminars.
+At the University of Arkansas, we supported two applied research and design projects: prototyping a 3D-printed, wood-composite house and engineering mass timber for three common housing typologies important to rural communities.
+At Clemson, we supported the creation of a design studio and competition to address affordable housing through sustainable design.

 To ensure transparency and accountability, we will continue sharing our accomplishments and baseline measures from Phase 2 semi-annually.